umesh-sugara/University-Recommender/README.md

 # University Recommender

-This is a Streamlit application for recommending universities.
+This is a Streamlit application for recommending universities:  https://university-recommender.streamlit.app/

 ---